 First, before we dive into the good, I’d like to show you a brief example of the bad.

 I often ask my athletes and executives to bring me labels of what they are eating so we can review the products together.
 I make this request because it is all too common for an individual to tell me “I found the best protein bar ever!
 It has ____ grams of protein and only____ grams of sugar!!”
 And then when I finally see the product’s ingredient list, I do my best not to mini-barf in my mouth, knowing that they are ingesting inflammatory toxins and other junk day in and day out.
 I remind myself to stay calm and then prepare to politely open their eyes to all they have been ingesting.

-Here is a label that was brought to me this past week:
+Here is a label that was brought to us recently:

-The absolute worst part about this label is the fact that it is one for a bar that is sold in just about every single grocery store in the country.
+The absolute worst part about this label is the fact that it is one for a bar that is sold in just about every single grocery store in the U.S.

 This company advertises most heavily to athletes looking to reach their daily protein goal, the busy executive, and the average Joe trying to curb cravings in order to achieve rapid weight loss.
-It’s interesting that this bar is touted as a great snack to keep you energized, yet the vast majority of it’s ingredients are extremely inflammatory which will run you down.
+It is interesting that this bar is touted as a great snack to keep you energized, yet the vast majority of its ingredients are extremely inflammatory which will run you down.

 I could sit here all day and dissect the label but since my goal is to highlight the best quality bars, I will just touch upon the most prominent red flags to scan for when reading the labels for prospective protein bars.

 Red Flag #1: Carrageenan

 Carrageenan is a thickening agent derived from seaweed.
 The research is unclear with mainstream food scientists with supported by the big food companies claiming it as OK and then international experts not having their pockets padded by the food companies stating we need to proceed with extreme caution with this food additive.